 Reviewing Online Safety

-The Patch Project Devon CIC School UK’s DSL will carry out an annual review of our approach to online safety, which will be supported by an annual risk assessment that considers and reflects the risks our students face.
+The Patch Project Devon CIC’s DSL will carry out an annual review of our approach to online safety, which will be supported by an annual risk assessment that considers and reflects the risks our students face.
 Issues arising from this will be incorporated into written policies and procedures and addressed during annual staff training.
 The review will evidence compliance against DfE Filtering & Monitoring Standards, roles/responsibilities for filtering/monitoring, and staff training updates required by KCSIE 2026.
 In line with KCSIE 2026, the effectiveness of filtering and monitoring systems is reviewed at least once every academic year, covering all internet-connected devices in all relevant locations, and a record of the review is kept.

 POLICY CONTEXT

-AP Standards Addendum (Unregistered AP): The Patch Project Devon CIC School operates as an unregistered Alternative Provision (AP).
+AP Standards Addendum (Non-school AP): The Patch Project Devon CIC operates as an non-school Alternative Provision (AP).
 Commissioning schools/LAs retain statutory responsibilities for attendance registers and sanctions; The Patch Project Devon CIC provides same-day safeguarding/attendance information to enable those duties.
 Online safety: DSL holds lead responsibility; our filtering/monitoring aligns with DfE Filtering & Monitoring Standards and KCSIE 2026.
 Searches: The Patch Project Devon CIC does not have schools’ statutory search powers; we use consent-based checks and involve police using NPCC ‘When to call the police’ thresholds where risk/offences are suspected.

 This policy relates to the following legislative requirements, standards and internal documents: